-There are many household items dotted around the average home that could easily be used to improve your garden, especially when trying to help your plants to grow.
+There are many household items dotted around the average home (and garden shed) that could easily be used to improve your garden, especially when trying to help your plants to grow.
 Many of these items include objects that we are throwing out daily.

-For example, did you know egg shells, banana peels, fireplace ash, used green tea leaves and more could be of great use?
+For example, did you know eggshells, banana peels, fireplace ash, used green tea leaves and more could be of great use?
+Here are the 12 household items that can help in improving your garden.

 1. Banana Peels